khanhdang/mkdocs-site/docs/joinus.md

     Below is a step-by-step guide to the application process, including information about key scholarship opportunities such as the MEXT Scholarship and the Rotary Scholarship.

 !!! warning "For undergraduate students at UoA"
-    Annually, we deliver laboratory introduction presentation internally.
-Please attend the presenation, ask questions and consider.
+    Annually, we deliver an internal laboratory introduction presentation.
+Please attend the presentation, ask questions, and give thoughtful consideration to the topics discussed.

 ## Step 1: Initial Inquiry
 ### Research Interest